How to wear a suit vest with style?

 We retain two main forms:

-Gray double-breasted vest under gray suit
+Grey double-breasted vest under grey suit

 Usually, the vest covers the belt and its ends end in a point.
 However, more contemporary models shorten and reveal the belt.
 This type will be used to compose much less formal looks.